 "If You Wanna Be Happy," by Jimmy Soul

 Take a close read of those lyrics—they're telling men to marry ugly women for their marriage to be better: "If you wanna be happy for the rest of your life, never make a pretty woman your wife.
 So from my personal point of view, get an ugly girl to marry you."
-No thanks.
+Yikes.

 "You Give Love a Bad Name," by Bon Jovi

 As much as you and your partner love classic rock, the big day is all about giving love a good name and this song's lyrics are actually dark and spiteful: "Shot through the heart, and you're to blame.
 Darling, you give love a bad name.
 You promise me heaven, then put me through hell."
-Yikes.

 "Gold Digger," by Kanye West